panhongrainbow/tracez/bpTree/README.md

 <img src="../assets/image-20231027114009154.png" alt="image-20231027114009154" style="zoom:150%;" />

+The subsequent encounters will be handled in two ways:

+1. If this node itself is the root node, the entire tree will become a new root.

+2. If this node is not the root node, it will merge the upgraded node. (refer to **ackUpgradeIndexNode**)

+(是根就是新根，不是就升级合拼)

 #### protrudeInEvenBpWidth

 protrudeInOddBpWidth performs index upgrade; when the middle value of the index slice pops out, it gets upgraded to the upper-level index.